DIYgod/DPlayer/docs/README.md

     <div id="dplayer9"><button class="docute-button load">Click to load player</div>
 </div>

-You can also regard DPlayer as a live player, at first, you should prepare a WebSocket backend yourself.
+You can use DPlayer in live, but if you want live danmaku, you should prepare a WebSocket backend yourself.

-Init DPlayer:
+Init player:

 ```js
 const dp = new DPlayer({